 Neurologist Dr. David Perlmutter said corporate greed on the part of the wheat industry and snack manufacturers was behind the vilification of saturated fat.
 Dr. Perlmutter, the author of Grain Brain, told me the low-carb, high-fat ketogenic diet prevents ADHD and Alzheimer's disease.

-Dr. Jeff Volek, a dietitian and professor at the University of Connecticut, agrees.
-Volek, author of the Art and Science of Low-Carbohydrate Living, told me consuming a low-carb diet high in unprocessed saturated fat reverses type 2 diabetes, prevents heart disease, and fuels rapids weight loss.
+Ketosis expert, Dr. Jeff Volek, a professor at Ohio State University, agrees.
+Volek, author of the Art and Science of Low-Carbohydrate Living, told me consuming a low carb diet high in unprocessed saturated fat reverses type 2 diabetes, prevents heart disease, and fuels rapids weight loss.
 "There are very few people that a ketogenic diet could not help," he said.